L-P/oot-wiki/content/docs/generic/ground-jump.md

 ## Description
 _Ground Jumping_ is a technique that allows jumping vertically to climb up walls you're not supposed to be able to climb normally.
-The glitch can be stored provided you don't perform any kind jump before using it.
+The glitch can be stored provided you don't perform any kind of jump before using it.

 ## Applications
 This glitch has many applications all over the game, it can allow adult Link to